 I think the issue with that kind of stuff is that all we really are able do is try to make the best decision we can at the time.
 After the fact we’re going to look back with additional information, making it easy to think “I should have….” but that’s not really useful, and I tend not to let myself go down that path.
 Once the decision is past, I can only move forward and deal with things as they are.
 Later, I’ll examine my original thought process to see if there were any faults with it, but I look at that as a learning process rather than a judgmental one.

 Maybe that’s why the mistakes I for sure have made in my coaching don’t really stand out in my head.
-I don’t fixate on them.
+I don’t fixate on them (as we suggest for our players).

 Or maybe I just have selective recall. 😉